erickbytes/divbull/divbull.com/content/blog/Earnings-Report-Catalysts.md

 # Reinvesting to Grow Future Profits

 It's bullish when a company announces investments in itself to set up for future growth.
 For example, while Toyota is dominating the hybrid vehicle market, they're making plans for the future by building factories to address the electric vehicle market.
 By diversifying into different segments, they're setting up for more growth in the future.
-A loosely related metric is CAGR, or compound annual growth rate is a metric that loosely tracks a company's ability to compound growth.
+A loosely related metric is CAGR, or compound annual growth rate tracks a company's ability to compound growth.
 A company that reinvests in itself will likely have a stronger CAGR, which investors love.

 # Impressive Free Cash Flow